-Please note that the training will still take place from 8:00-5:00 pm Monday through Friday (Friday students will be done when the test is completed).
-Students should be in a distraction free environment to make sure that they are able to focus during the session.
-We encourage the students to occasionally use their webcam if possible to allow for better interaction and communication in the virtual environment (though this is not a requirement!).
+Please note that the training will still take place from 8:00-5:00 pm Monday through Friday (Friday, students will be done when the test is completed).
+We encourage the students to use their webcam to allow for better interaction and communication in the virtual environment (though this is not a requirement!).
 Please do not hesitate to ask questions during the class!
 This can be done using the Chat or Q&A Panels in the training software or verbally.

-This course is intended for Systems Integrators, OEMs, Business Partners and Distributors who have specifically contracted with Tridium to sell and service the Niagara 4 Framework.
+This course is intended for Systems Integrators, OEMs, Business Partners and Distributors who have contracted explicitly with Tridium to sell and service the Niagara 4 Framework.

-Note: End-User customers are also welcome to attend this class in order to more fully understand the full potential of implementation of this product in their facility.
+Note: End-User customers are also welcome to attend this class to more fully understand the full potential of implementing this product in their facility.

-- Each student is required to have a Windows 10 64-bit or Windows 11 based laptop running a licensed copy of the most current version of WorkPlace (4.12.x.x).
+- Each student must have a Windows 10 64-bit or Windows 11-based laptop running a licensed copy of the most current version of WorkPlace (4.12.x.x).

 - Students will need to install Tosibox Softkey remote access software.

-- Students will be required to have an internet connection in order to access the class.
+- Students will be required to have an internet connection to access the class.

-- Students must have administrator privileges on your laptop, including the ability to turn off the Windows firewall and to download/install software.
-Students must also have an internet browser, a recent version of java, and be able to connect to the internet without restriction.
+- Students must have administrator privileges on their laptop, including the ability to turn off the Windows firewall and to download/install software.
+Students must also have an internet browser, a recent version of Java, and be able to connect to the internet without restriction.

-A basic introduction to Niagara class (Niagara Operations) is offered as a pre-course to the Niagara 4 Certification.
-If you are unfamiliar with Niagara or do not have any controls/programming experience, we suggest you take this class prior to enrolling in the Niagara 4 Certification class.
+A basic introduction to Niagara (Niagara Operations) can prepare less experienced users and operators, which will better prepare these students for the Niagara 4 Technical Certification course.
+If you are unfamiliar with Niagara or need to gain controls/programming experience, we suggest you take this class before enrolling in the Niagara 4 Certification class.